snowplow/documentation/docs/getting-started-on-snowplow-open-source/setup-snowplow-on-gcp/setup-the-snowplow-collector/running-the-collector-as-a-single-instance-vm-in-gcp/index.md

 ---
-title: "Run the collector as a single instance VM in GCP"
+title: 'Run the collector as a single instance VM in GCP'
-date: "2020-02-27"
+date: '2020-02-27'
 sidebar_position: 20
 ---